kemplaw/vue-typescript-template/README.md

 Support for generating TSX snippets in typescript files

 Support the introduction of vuex-class code fragments in vue single files and typescript and TSX

+### 0.0.1

+Fixed incorrect cursor position in TSX snippet

+Fixed a problem with no VNode introduced in TSX